 If one is trying to increase lean muscle mass, it's not good to be "burning" muscle protein, which is why it's important to replenish one's supply of protein every few waking hours.
 Eating massive amounts of protein in one or two or three meals daily won't cure the problem; protein consumption must be spread out.

-Do you think our Pleistocene ancestors had three set meal times?
+Do you think our Paleolithic ancestors had three set meal times?
 It's not as if they had clocks to synchronize their feedings!
 The common 3X plan is only as old as the Industrial Revolution; it is not the way we evolved to eat.

 Some athletes eat a bit more frequently (for example, every two-and-one-half hours), and some eat a bit less frequently (for example, about every four hours).
 (Diabetics should not eat more frequently than every five hours.)
 Our bodies thrive on regular nutrition as well as regular exercise.
 Experiment and find out what frequency is optimific for you.

 If one sleeps 8 hours daily and adopts a 6X plan for weight loss meals, in theory, one should eat every 2.7 hours.
 Find a 5X or 6X plan of weight loss meals that fits your schedule.
 The range will be from 90 minutes to 4 hours.

 Digesting food requires energy.
 Adopting a 6X plan for weight loss meals increases metabolic rate because of the thermic effect of foods.
 The thermic effect of foods varies.
 If, as it should, your food selections for meals include sufficient proteins, this will increase the thermic effect.